-With ERP-driven, integrated e-commerce solutions, all the data and business logic in your ERP becomes a springboard for customer experience success.
+With ERP-driven, integrated e-commerce solutions, all the data, and business logic in your ERP become a springboard for customer experience success.
 By putting your ERP at the center of your e-commerce strategy, you have a foolproof foundation for victory and can take some of the guesswork out of addressing your customer experience (CX) woes.

-No longer will you have to take a trial-and-error approach to improving your e-commerce offering.
+No longer will you have to take a trial-and-error approach to improve your e-commerce offering.

 Leveraging product and customer data is a no brainer and a surefire path to success when it comes to enhancing your web store experience and delighting your customers.
 And how do we know this?
 Because it’s exactly the kind of functionality your customers want, and it’s worth enough that they’re willing to pay more and be more loyal to your brand to get it.